Louis-CharlesBiron/canvasDotEffect/readme.md

         }
     )

-    // Add the dot as standalone object by setting the 'isDef' to 'true'. (definition) CVS.add(aloneDot, true)
+    // Add the dot as a standalone object by setting the 'isDef' to 'true'. (definition) CVS.add(aloneDot, true)
 ```